greshake/i3status-rust/README.md

 - blocks can trigger updates asynchronously, which allows for things like dbus signaling, to avoid periodic refreshing of data that rarely changes (example: music block)

 # Requirements

+The Rust language and the `cargo` package manager are required to build the application.

+We also require Libdbus 1.6 or higher.
+On some older systems this may require installing `libdbus-1-dev`.
+See [#194](https://github.com/greshake/i3status-rust/issues/194) if you are having dbus-related compilation issues.

-i3, rustc, libdbus-dev and cargo.
-Only tested on Arch Linux.
-Compilation is only tested with the latest Rust stable version.
+Compilation is only tested with very recent stable versions of the `rustc`.
 If you use a distro with old Rust packages (looking at you, Ubuntu!), fall back to rustup or find a precompiled package for your distro.

 Optional:
 * `alsa-utils` For the volume block